harvard-nrg/mrverify-rt/README.md

 A much easier way to run Scan Buddy is within a Singularity container, where all dependencies are pre-installed.
 First, you'll need to [install Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).
-Once you have that installed, run the following command to download the container image
+Once you have Singularity installed, run the following command to download the container image

 ```bash